May 14, 2022 0 Comment

 Digital Tools

-Hence, the HR needs to come up with new policies of hiring, on-boarding, compensation, benefits, management, communication, recognition to exits.
+Hence, HR needs to come up with new policies for hiring, onboarding, compensation, benefits, management, communication, and recognition of exits.

-There might be others who keep switching between the two modes to balance between business and personal needs.
-So, the HR needs to ensure that there is proper communication with employees working in different modes.
+There might be others who keep switching between the two modes to balance business and personal needs.

 2. Maintaining and nurturing an organizational culture

-Hence, the HR will need to focus on developing effective policies to ensure employee engagement, regular communication with remote employees, and sustain the organization culture.
+Hence, the HR will need to focus on developing effective policies to ensure employee engagement, regular communication with remote employees, and sustain the organization’s culture.

 The challenge of developing and sustaining the organizational culture will be greater as even employees working together might seldom meet.